Travel Bug Within

 The media may have raised her profile to the level where she’s this popular, but she’s definitely got something going on.
 It’s not fancy fine dining, but tables are packed as we saunter past reluctantly leaving Jai Fai to her cooking and her customers who have waited months for the privilege of eating there.

-A fun way to get around Bangkok with Suree as your guide
+A fun way to explore Bangkok in a tuk-tuk with Suree as your guide

 Fact: Apart from Jay Fai, most of the street food costs around $2AUD per plate – incredible value.